cronokirby/alchemy/docs/Intro.md

 # Getting Started
+After installing your dependancies and whatnot, it's time to write your bot!

 The first thing we need to do is define some kind of application for our bot.
 Thankfully, the `Application` module encapsulates this need.